Parties to this Agreement & Terms of Business

 Term of this Agreement

-This agreement is for the estimated Term of the Debt Management Plan (DMP), as set out in the draft Statement of Affairs, and may be revised when more up-to-date information is provided by you or your creditors.
-This Debt Management Agreement should be read in conjunction with the ‘Important Points to Remember’ shown below and the Statement of Affairs information pack provided.
+This agreement is for the estimated term of the Debt Management Plan (DMP), as set out in the draft Statement of Affairs, and may be revised when more up-to-date information is provided by you or your creditors.
+This Debt Management Agreement should be read in conjunction with the enclosed ‘Important Points to Remember’ and the Statement of Affairs information pack provided.

 - There are no pre-contractual fees.